 The MPO does not stand alone in regional transportation issues.
-The MPO coordinates and consults with local, regional, and national agencies, such as the MPO area jurisdictions, El Paso MPO, South Central Council of Governments, New Mexico Department of Transportation, the South Central Regional Transit District, the Viva Ana Consortium, Dona and management agencies.
+The MPO coordinates and consults with local, regional, and national agencies, such as the MPO area jurisdictions, El Paso MPO, South Central Council of Governments, New Mexico Department of Transportation, the South Central Regional Transit District, the Viva Dona Ana Consortium. and land management agencies.
 For example, the MPO integrates data from the Census Bureau and land use agencies, such as the Bureau of Land Management, into their planning process.
 Through this coordination the MPO is able to present a comprehensive picture of the transportation system to the public.